 With seven national parks, a low cost of living, and a booming job economy, Wyoming is a great option for people looking to relocate.
 Home values are currently on the upswing, and median rent prices are above average here.
 With low property tax and crime rates, Wyoming is a great place to invest in rental property.
-For our recommendations on exactly where to invest in this state, take a look at our Wyoming rental investment report – read below for guidance on Wyoming landlord-tenant law.

 When it comes to Wyoming rental laws, there are a few specifics landlords need to know:

 There are no additional fees specified in this section.